re-plicate/UbiGraph/README.md

 # UbiGraph: Towards Ubiquitous Parking Search and Inference with
 Graph Learning on Drone Sensing

+Please refer to the "master" branch.

-This folder collects the minimal, sanitized code and instructions to reproduce the dataset generation pipeline used in the YOLO11 project for GraphCL experiments.
+The folder collects the minimal, sanitized code and instructions to reproduce the dataset generation pipeline used in the YOLO11 project for GraphCL experiments.

 What is included
 - `code/` — sanitized processing and inference helper scripts (relative paths, CLI args).